Jb645/Game-Mod-Q4/README.md

 you can write 'buy <upgradeName>' to buy your upgrade you can 'stats' to see your stats you can write 'weaponstats' to see all your weapon stats

+*note - this mod can be accesed on the mod branch*